 Forex Day Trading Risk Management

-Every successful forex day trader manages their risk; it is one of, if not the, most crucial elements of profitability.
+Every successful forex day trader manages their risk; it is one of, if not the most, crucial elements of ongoing profitability.

-Keep risk on each trade very small, 1% or less is typical.
-This means if you have a $3,000 account you shouldn't lose more than $30 on a single trade (see Forex Position Sizing).
-That may seem small, but losses occur, and even a good day trading strategy will see strings of losses.
-Risk is managed using a stop loss order, which will be discussed in the Scenario sections below.
+To start, you must keep your risk on each trade very small, and 1% or less is typical.
+That means that if you have a $3,000 account, you shouldn't lose more than $30 on a single trade.
+That may seem small, but losses do add up, and even a good day trading strategy will see strings of losses.
+Risk is managed using a stop-loss order, which will be discussed in the Scenario section below.

 Forex Day Trading Strategy

-While a strategy has potentially many components and can be analyzed for profitability in various ways, a strategy is often ranked based on its win-rate and reward/risk ratio.
+While a strategy can potentially have many components and can be analyzed for profitability in various ways, a strategy is often ranked based on its win rate and risk/reward ratio.

-Win-rate is how many trades are won out a given number of trades.
-Say you win 55 out of 100 trades, your win rate is 55%.
-While it isn't required, having a win rate above 50% is ideal for most day traders.
-55% is acceptable and attainable.
+Your win rate represents the number of trades you win out of a given total.
+Suppose you win 55 out of 100 trades; your win rate would be 55%.
+Having a win rate above 50% is ideal for most day traders, and 55% is attainable.

-While trading a forex pair for two hours during an active time of day (see: Best Time of Day to Day Trade Forex) it's usually possible to make about five round turn trades (round turn includes an entry and exit) using the above parameters.
+While trading a forex pair for two hours during an active time of day, it's usually possible to make about five "round turn" trades (round turn includes entry and exit) using the above parameters.
 If there are 20 trading days in a month, the trader is making 100 trades, on average, in a month.

-For this example, assume the trader is using 30:1 leverage, as usually that is more than enough leverage for forex day traders.
-Since the trader has $5,000, and leverage is 30:1, the trader is able to take positions worth up to $150,000.
-Risk is still based on the original $5,000; this keeps risked limited to a small portion of the deposited capital.
+In the U.S., forex brokers provide leverage up to 50 to 1 on major currency pairs.
+For this example, suppose the trader is using 30 to 1 leverage, as that usually is more than enough leverage for forex day traders.
+Since the trader has $5,000 and leverage is 30 to 1, the trader can take positions worth up to $150,000.
+Risk is still based on the original $5,000; this keeps the risk limited to a small portion of the deposited capital.

-Forex brokers often don't charge a commission, but rather increase the spread between the bid and offer, thus making it more difficult to day trade profitably.
-ECN brokers offer a very small spread, making it easier to trade profitably, but they typically charge about $2.5 for every $100,000 traded ($5 round turn).
+Forex brokers often don't charge a commission, but rather increase the spread between the bid and ask, thus making it more difficult to day trade profitably.
+ECN brokers offer a very small spread, making it easier to trade profitably, but they typically charge about $2.50 for every $100,000 traded ($5 round turn).

-Therefore we can take a position of one standard lot with a 5 pip stop, which will keep the risk to $50 on the trade.
-That also means a winning trade is worth $80 (8 pips x $10).
+If you're day trading a currency pair such as the USD/CAD, you can risk $50 on each trade, and each pip of movement is worth $10 with a standard lot (100,000 units worth of currency).
+Therefore, you can take a position of one standard lot with a five-pip stop-loss order, which will keep the risk of loss to $50 on the trade.
+That also means that a winning trade is worth $80 (8 pips x $10).

-With all that out of the way, letès see how much a forex day trader can make in a month (100 trades)...
+This estimate shows how much a forex day trader could make in a month by executing 100 trades: